haiphandesign/haiphan-design/_works/thom-phet.md

 accent_color: '#b6433b'
 ---

-### Thơm is a reowned indie music festival started out as an university music night at RMIT University spreading out to the whole country with 4 events in diffenrent places around Vietnam.
+### Thơm is a renowned indie music festival started out as an university music night at RMIT University spreading out to the whole country with 4 events in diffenrent places around Vietnam.
 I had the opportunity to art directing Thơm Phết, its third installment.

 ![](/assets/images/works/thom-phet/01.jpg# rounded)